w3c/wot-architecture/proposals/security_and_privacy.md

 and is currently considered to be out of scope.
-Our architecture assumes the scripts running inside a WoT Thing are trusted implementations provided by the manufacturer of the device and installed using a suitable OTA update mechanism; but this update mechanism is not defined in our architecture and is also currently considered to be out of scope.
+Our architecture assumes the scripts running inside a WoT Thing are trusted implementations provided by the manufacturer of the device and installed using a suitable update mechanism; but this update mechanism is not defined in our architecture and is also currently considered to be out of scope.

 ### Does this specification allow an origin access to a user’s location?

-As noted above in the PII response, in theory a device location could be encoded in a WoT Thing Description using an extension vocabulary, and this could in some cases be associated with a user.
+As noted above in the PII response, a device location may be encoded in a WoT Thing Description using an extension vocabulary, and this could in some cases such a device location could be associated with a user's location.
 Location information, however, is neither a standard nor a required part of the architecture.
+It is, however, common in institutional IoT applications, but in this case the devices are typically not associated with a particular user's location, and in fact placement of location information in the TD is useful mostly for devices installed in a static location.

 A manufacturer of a device could also define an interaction that returns the location of the device.
+This is more likely in dynamic location use cases.
 We do not provide constraints on this, since it is usually the _purpose_ of IoT devices to provide access to sensor data.

+To mitigate this risk,
-However, we do provide mechanisms to control access to interactions and a manufacturer can use these to prevent accidental disclosure to unauthorized users.
+we do provide mechanisms to control access to interactions and a manufacturer can use these to prevent accidental disclosure to unauthorized users, and recommend that these mechanisms be used when PII can be inferred from device information, this being one example of that.
 A user can also inspect the WoT Thing Description to determine whether the device returns location information, assuming the manufacturer has not obfuscated the purpose